 Above: Gossamer, installation view | Credit: Annette Jacob

 In this scenario, one falls back on nostalgia where the past is imagined as a stable construct and is to be yearned for.
 Unable to pinpoint this interval between the ideal past and the cataclysmic present, the human sinks further into an existential mire prodded by a depleting biosphere.
 This calls for a rethinking of the way we function, and imagine a new future for ourselves and the posterity.
-Optimistic pockets have suggested that it’s possible for humans to navigate the said threats and imagine a sustainable future, where the human will evolve beyond its own understanding and transcend conceivable limitations to arrive at an inclusive, representative and plural realm.
+Optimistic pockets have suggested that it’s possible for humans to navigate the said threats and imagine a sustainable future, where the human will evolve beyond its own understanding and transcend conceivable limitations to arrive at an inclusive, representative and plural habitus.
 This is not to say that the changes are irreversible, as the mark of the human on nature will be indelible.
 But the new world would create itself out of the debris of the old one, its previous fissures in-tact and navigated anew.

 Cover Image: Gossamer, installation view | Credit: Dhara Mehrotra